 - What do my students already know about this topic?

-How can I create space for students to bring their life experiences, identities and cultures, funds of knowledge, and prior learning to the lesson?
+How can I create opportunities for students to bring their life experiences, backgrounds, funds of knowledge, and prior learning to the lesson?

 - What is happening in my students’ lives right now?